 36 y/o male who lost 120 lbs after a gastric sleeve procedure.
 Before and one year after complex male chest reduction with liposuction + gland and skin excision + free nipple grafting.
 As well as full tummy tuck with liposuction.
 These procedures were separated for safety by a couple of weeks.
 View More.

-After massive weight loss, there are significant challenges including loose skin, stretch marks and possibly surgical scars that can be addressed with a tummy tuck (abdominoplasty).
+After massive weight loss, there are significant challenges including loose skin, stretch marks, and possibly surgical scars that can be addressed with a tummy tuck (abdominoplasty).
 This is usually a little different than the standard tummy tuck operation.
-The skin on the upper hips extending around to the back is often excessive as well.
-This often requires a total body lift.
+The skin on the upper hips extending around to the back is often excessive as well, requiring a total body lift.
 Dr. Yates prefers to separate this into two procedures.
-This is much safer and the abdomen can be tightened much more significantly if done alone.
-The scar is often longer than a typical tummy tuck and sometimes a vertical midline scar is helpful to tighten the skin horizontally.
+Separating is often safer, and the abdomen can be tightened much more significantly if done alone.
+The scar is often longer than a typical tummy tuck, and sometimes a vertical midline scar is helpful to tighten the skin horizontally.

 The outer thighs and inner thighs are often loose and droopy after weight loss.
-The inner thighs are tightened with an inner thigh lift with a scar in the groin crease adjacent to the pubic region.
-The buttock, outer thighs and posterior thighs can be improved with a posterior thigh lift.
+The inner thighs tighten with an inner thigh lift with a scar in the groin crease adjacent to the pubic region.
+The buttock, outer thighs, and posterior thighs improve with a posterior thigh lift.
 The scar is in the bikini line from hip to hip above the buttocks.
 Many plastic surgeons combine this with a tummy tuck (total body lift).
-Dr Yates prefers to stage these into separate operations for safety and to optimize the outcome of both.
+Dr. Yates prefers to stage these into separate operations for safety and to optimize the outcome of both.

 Facelift After Weight Loss

 The skin of the face often deflates and becomes droopy after weight loss.
 Many patients actually look older after weight loss.
 A facelift removes this excess skin and restores facial soft tissue volume.
 Sometimes this is combined with fat grafting to add youthful volume to the face.